-Big Ideas The central organizing ideas and underlying structures of mathematics Essential Questions Circles have intrinsic properties that produce different geometric concepts.
+Big Ideas The central organizing ideas and underlying structures of mathematics Essential Questions Identify various relationships among angles, arcs, and segments in a circle.
+Derive equations and relationships for circles and parabolas.
 How do geometric relationships and measurements help us to solve problems and make sense of our world?
 How can collecting, organizing and displaying data help us analyze information and make reasonable predictions and informed decisions?
 How does geometry model the physical world?
 How do mathematical ideas interconnect and build on one another to produce a coherent whole?
 How can a variety of appropriate strategies be applied in solving geometric problems?
 How do circles and their parts relate to the physical world?